Harriss1989/History-of-SuperMario/README.md

 Font Awesome was used on all pages throughout the website to add icons for social media links in the footer

 # Colour Scheme
-### Backgroud Color Scheme
+### Background Color Scheme
 ![image of color gradient for background](/assets/images/gradient-color-pallet.png)
 ### Colors used for elements in site
 ![image of color gradient for elements in site](/assets/images/colors-for-text.png)
 ![image of pass grades](/assets/images/gradientpassinfo.png)

 ## Balsamiq:
 Balsamiq was used to create the wireframes during the design process.
 The wirefarmes do not match the final deployed site, after user feedback on early development of the site I decided to to change the layout to make it more user friendly.
-I removed the hisory of Nintendo and changed it to a charater bio page for the main five charaters.
-I belive this makes for a more streamline version of the site keeping content to a minimum for a happier user experience.
+I removed the hisory of Nintendo and changed it to a charater bio page for the main five characters.
+I believe this makes for a more streamline version of the site keeping content to a minimum for a happier user experience.

 Home Page Wireframe - [View](/assets/wireframes/main-page.png)